mskell/mskell.github.io/_posts/2023-02-15-linkedin-principles.md

 ---
-title: 'A reflection on LinkedIn for academic practice'
+title: 'LinkedIn for academic practice'
 date: 2023-02-15 00:00:00
 description: A reflection on LinkedIn for academic practice.
 featured_image: '/images/blog/network.jpg'
 ---

-This website has been generated with [jekyll](https://github.com/jekyll/jekyll) using the [duet](https://jekyllthemes.io/theme/duet-portfolio-jekyll-theme) theme and is hosted for free on [github](https://guides.github.com/features/pages/) pages.

-___

 ## 2023 reflections on using LinkedIn for academic practice...